jfrog/research/vulnerabilities/snowflake-connector-python-redos-xray-257185.md

 ## Affected versions

-snowflake-connector-python (,)
+snowflake-connector-python (,2.8.1], Fixed in 2.8.2

 ## Description

-An exponential ReDoS (Regular Expression Denial of Service) can be triggered in the snowflake-connector-python PyPI package, when an attacker is able to supply arbitrary input to the `get_file_transfer_type` method
+An exponential ReDoS (Regular Expression Denial of Service) can be triggered in the snowflake-connector-python PyPI package, when an attacker is able to supply arbitrary input to the undocumented `get_file_transfer_type` method.

 ## PoC